ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 without having to go through the process of getting it approved on the respective app stores, and your application will be more easily discoverable on your search engine of choice.
 All of these arguments result in the fact that PWA's are better to drive user engagement.

-Next Marta talked about the preconditions you need to have your web application recognized as 'progressive', of which there are only 3:
+Next Marta talked about the preconditions you need to have your web application recognized as 'progressive', of which there are only three:

 <img src="/img/oracle-code-one-2019/pwa-conditions.png" alt="" width="75%">

-A service worker is what provides the PWA with it's special capabilities.
+A service worker is what provides the PWA with its special capabilities.
 This is what enables offline functionality, installability, notifications, request caching, ...
 Google's [developer guide](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker){:target="_blank" rel="noopener noreferrer"} describes it as follows:

 > A service worker is a type of web worker.
 It's essentially a JavaScript file that runs separately from the main browser thread, intercepting network requests, caching or retrieving resources from the cache, and delivering push messages.